c-auri/ConferenceTracks/README.md

 ### Input rules
 - Input files must be .txt files that define individual talks on separate lines.
-- The file may contain any number of comment lines (starting with '#').
+- The file may contain any number of comment lines (starting with '#') or empty lines.
 They will simply be skipped.
 - A talk is defined by a single line containing the full title, followed by the time specification.
 - The time specification can either be 'lightning' (fixed to 5 minutes) or given in minutes (at least 5).
 - Titles may contain numbers or the word 'lightning'.